Restaurants

 Audio By Carbonatix

-President Donald Trump made a brief stop at El Arepazo in Doral Monday afternoon, stopping by the Venezuelan favorite just months after its owner went public with claims that the administration’s immigration policies were devastating his business.
+President Donald Trump made a brief stop at El Arepazo in Doral Monday afternoon, stopping by the Venezuelan favorite just months after criticism of the administration’s immigration policies circulated publicly from a person previously associated with the business.

-The visit lasted only four minutes (insert obvious joke here), according to the Miami Herald, but brought the President face to face with a community where support for his foreign policy often clashes with the local impact of his domestic agenda.
+The visit lasted only four minutes, according to the Miami Herald, but brought the President face to face with a community where support for his foreign policy often clashes with the local impact of his domestic agenda.

 The stop followed the “Shield of the Americas” summit at the Trump National Doral, where the President met with Latin American leaders to coordinate the region’s security.
 During a GOP retreat earlier in the day, Trump addressed the ongoing military conflict with Iran, claiming that joint U.S. and Israeli efforts had recently prevented a series of planned strikes against the Middle East and the United States.

-El Arepazo’s owner, Alexis Mogollon, shakes hands with President Trump at the restaurant in Doral
+El Arepazo’s owner, Max Alvarez, shakes hands with President Trump at the restaurant in Doral

 Screenshot via X/@MargoMartin47